purpleteam-labs/purpleteam-iac-sut/README.md

 AWS_ACCOUNT_ID=your-aws-account-id
 ```

 The above values are read into all Terraform roots that specify the variables.
-This can be seen in the `extra_arguments "custom_env_vars_from_file"` block within the `terraform` block of the `terragrunt.hcl` in the `roots` directory that you renamed above.
+This can be seen in the `extra_arguments "custom_env_vars_from_file"` block within the `terraform` block of the `terragrunt.hcl` in the `roots` directory.

 The `.env` file is also consumed within the `buildAndDeployCloudImages.sh` file that is executed as an npm script, where the variables from the `.env` file are exported to the current shell.

+Each root directory requires a `terraform.tfvars` file to initialise the sibling `variables.tf` variables.
+Don't worry, if you miss this step, Terraform will inform you.

 Create tokens for all devices that need to work with the remote state in Terraform Cloud: